kjenney/mccloud/README.md

     "prod": "prod-state",
     "stage": "stage-state",
     "qa": "qa-state"
+  },
+  "VAULTPASSWORD": "myvaultpassword",
+  "PRIVATE_KEY": "-----BEGIN RSA PRIVATE KEY-----\n..."
+  "PUBLIC_KEY": "-----BEGIN RSA PUBLIC KEY-----\n..."
 }
-}
 ```

-State refers to the S3 bucket names
+State refers to the S3 bucket names.
+Private and public keys are used for the AWS key pair.
+Vault Password will be used to deccrypt Ansible secrets.